abdullahmahmood786/abdullahmahmood786/README.md

 ## About Me

 Developer from Lahore, Pakistan focused on machine learning and building APIs.
-Currently building my ML portfolio — regression models, time-series forecasting, and REST APIs from scratch.
+Currently building my ML portfolio:  regression models, time-series forecasting, and REST APIs from scratch.

 ---